Timeline of aging research: 19th century to WWII

+After WWII

 After World War II, research tools and technologies of another level appeared.
 Thanks to these technologies, it became understandable what really occurs inside cells and between them (for example, the model of the DNA double helix was created in 1953).
 At the same time, changed ethical norms did not allow cardinal experiments to be performed on humans, as had been possible in previous decades.
 Consequently, the influence of different factors could be estimated only indirectly.